RATES BRANCH SOFTWARE -

 -

-The rationalised routes notified in your
+The rationalised routes notified in

-purpose for which he is calculating the distance.
+mind the purpose for which he is calculating the distance.

 -

-Please send the details of rationalization
+Please send the details of

-through email.
+suggestions to us through email.

 -